01101010110/Pumpkin-Pete-Quests/Quests.md

 🚶 Walk into the night.
 <br><br>
 **Outcomes**:<br>
-You receive 10 Beetroot 🥬. (🛠️ Uncover the fountain's secret.)
+You receive 10 Beetroot 🥬. (🛠️ Uncover the fountain's secret.)<br>
+You receive 50 Coins 🌕. (🌃 Walk into the night.)
 <br><br>
 **Screenshots**:<br>
 <img